Spanish conquest of the Inca Empire: Arrival of Pizarro

-When first spotted by the natives, Pizarro and his men were thought to be Viracocha Cuna or "gods".
-The Natives described Pizarro's men to the Inca.
+When first spotted by the American Indians, Conquistador Pizarro and his men were thought to be Viracocha Cuna or "gods".
+The Indians described Pizarro's men to the Inca.
 They said that capito was tall with a full beard and was completely wrapped in clothing.
-The Natives described the men's swords and how they killed sheep with them.
+The Indians described the men's swords and how they killed sheep with them.
 The men did not eat human flesh, but rather sheep, lamb, duck, pigeons, and deer, and cooked the meat.
 Atahualpa was fearful of what the newly arrived white men were capable of.
 If they were runa quicachac or "destroyers of peoples", then he should flee.
 If they were Viracocha Cuna Runa allichac or "gods who are benefactors of the people", then he should not flee, but welcome them.
 The messengers went back to Tangarala, and Atahualpa sent Cinquinchara, an Orejon warrior, to the Spanish to serve as an interpreter.

 After traveling with the Spanish, Cinquinchara returned to Atahualpa; they discussed whether or not the Spanish men were gods.
 Cinquinchara decided they were men because he saw them eat, drink, dress, and have relations with women.
 He saw them produce no miracles.
-Cinquinchara informed Atahualpa that they were small in number, about 170–180 men, and had bound the Native captives with "iron ropes".
+Cinquinchara informed Atahualpa that they were small in number, about 170–180 men, and had bound the American Indian captives with "iron ropes".
 When Atahualpa asked what to do about the strangers, Cinquinchara advised that they be killed because they were evil thieves who would take whatever they wanted, and were "supai cuna" or "devils".
 He recommended trapping the men inside of their sleeping quarters and burning them to death.

-Role of Indigenous Allies
+Role of Indian auxiliaries

-The role of indigenous people was crucial to the Spanish overtaking the Inca Empire.
+The role of Indian tribes was crucial to the Spanish Empire overtaking the Inca Empire.
 First the Huanca tribe had been under control for hundreds of years.
 They helped the Spanish as they thought this would be a chance to gain revenge.
 The Cañari led by Vilchumlay helped the Spanish because Atahualpa and his men devastated all of the lands and killed many Cañari people during the Inca Civil War.
 The last tribe, Chachapoyas sided with the Spanish because they desired independence and felt that this was a great opportunity.
 In battle, many natives battled with the Spanish.
 For example, when Pizarro's forces were going to capture Cuzco, the Huanca and Cañari reinforced Pizarro's army.
 If not for the indigenous people, Spanish success in battles would plummet.
 The indigenous soldiers provided pivotal manpower for battles, providing the Spanish with far more soldiers than they came with.